Ted Mulry: Early career

-Ted Mulry was born as Martin Albert Mulry on 2 September 1947 in Oldham, Lancashire, England.
+Martin Albert Mulry was born on 2 September 1947 in Oldham, Lancashire, England.
 His younger brother, Steve Mulry, was also a musician.
 Mulry started learning guitar from the age of ten.
 On 5 April 1966 Mulry arrived in Sydney as a cotton weaver intending to work at Carinya Farm, Bargo.
 By 1969 he was working for the Department of Main Roads, driving a bulldozer.

 He sent a demo tape of his own compositions to Albert Productions in Sydney and intended to gain work as a songwriter.
 The company persuaded him to release his own recordings.
 He gained notice as a solo singer-songwriter with his pop ballad, "Julia" (February 1970), which reached the Go-Set National Top 40 in mid-May.
 However, the single's airplay and charting was adversely affected by the 1970 radio ban, which was a "pay for play" dispute and prevented commercial radio from playing some works (including Mulry's).
 Mulry's next single, "Falling in Love Again" (February 1971), was written by Vanda & Young (ex-the Easybeats), which reached No. 11.

 During his solo career Mulry was typically backed by ad hoc groups.
 For the Canberra Day Pop Concert, in March 1971, the line-up was local musicians Russ Corkhill on piano and organ, Bob Martin on guitar, Paul Reynolds on bass guitar, and Tony Simon on drums.
 In June of that year he supported visiting English pop group, the Kinks at a performance in Canberra.
 He used the same backing musicians, who The Canberra Times' Michael Foster described as "very good Canberra musicians."
 He also felt that "Best of his presentations were probably 'Julia' and 'Louisa', with everyone happy to hear 'Falling in Love Again'.
 I would have enjoyed 'Take Me Back', if it had finished when the statement had been made."

 Mulry released his debut solo album, Falling in Love Again (September 1971), and returned to England in the following month.
 While there he issued a single, "Ain't It Nice" (May 1972), as Steve Ryder for the Blue Mountain label.
 It did not chart and he returned to Sydney by mid-1972.
 Mulry was a prolific songwriter and provided material for other artists, including John Farnham and Alison MacCallum.
 Pop band Sherbet had a top 20 hit with a cover version of his song, "You're All Woman" (August 1972).
 He issued his second solo album, I Won't Look Back (February 1973).
 Australian musicologist, Ian McFarlane, described how "[it] featured a rockier sound than heard on [his] early singles, and augured well for the future."